7 Free book writing apps to help you be more creative and productive

 It also allows you to add margin comments as well as collect concept art.

 There is also an in-built spellchecker.

-As far as free book writing software goes, Shaxpir offers you a huge range of features.
+As far as free software for writing books goes, Shaxpir offers you a huge range of features.

 It is available for Mac and PC with an option of cloud access.